kishorejangid/manifoldcf-selenium-test/README.md

-# Manifoldcf Selenium Test for UI
+# ManifoldCF Selenium Test for UI
 Selenium test for Apache ManifoldCF UI

 ### Steps to run this test